News & Blogs

 Many teachers in our public schools supplement school supplies for their students as much as they can but often students don’t have the basic supplies they need to be best prepared to learn.
 This can also be a source of embarrassment and shame for children whose family can’t afford school supplies.

 To help alleviate this problem, Provision recently donated 80 new drawstring bags, filled with essential school supplies, to a Boston Low-Income Elementary School for distribution to students by the school’s social workers based on need.
-These School Refill Packs were lovingly assembled by a generous local church who sponsored a Pack Build Event.
+These School Refill Packs were lovingly assembled by a generous local church that sponsored a Pack Build Event.
 In this unique way, this congregation was able to work together to help others in need in their own community.